iht/splittable-dofns-python/README.md

 `python my_streaming_synth_pipeline.py`

 In the file `mydofns/synthetic_sdfn_streaming.py`, in line 62, you can set the number of partitions for this streaming synthetic connector.
-By default is `NUM_PARTITIONS = 4`.
+By default, it is `NUM_PARTITIONS = 4`.

 # Pipeline using Kafka